Are you confused about headphone drivers?

 Each comes with its own set of pros and cons which you should be aware of if you’re looking to buy a pair of headphones, so that you find ones which are best suited to your preferences.

-In this article, we’ll explain how each of the four headphone drivers works and elaborate on their strengths and weaknesses.
-We’ll start with…
+In this guide, we’ll explain how each of the four headphone drivers works and elaborate on their strengths and weaknesses.

 Dynamic drivers (or moving coil drivers) are by far the most common type on the market.